pyomeca/ezc3d/README.md

 <img src="logo/logo.png" width="40%" height="40%">

 EZC3D is an easy to use reader, modifier and writer for C3D format files.
-It is written en C++ with proper binders for Python and MATLAB/Octave scripting langages.
+It is written in C++ with proper binders for Python and MATLAB/Octave scripting languages.

 C3D (http://c3d.org) is a format specifically designed to store biomechanics data.
 Hence many biomechanics softwares can produce C3D files in order to share data.
 However, there is a lack in the biomechanics community of an easy to use, free and open source library to read, modify and write them as needed when it gets to the data analysis.
 There was at some point the BTK project (https://github.com/Biomechanical-ToolKit/BTKCore) that was targeting this goal, but the project is now obsolete.

 EZC3D addresses these issues.
 It offers a comprehensive and light API to read and write C3D files.
-The source code is written in C++ allowing to be compiled and used by higher level langages thanks to SWIG (http://www.swig.org/).
-Still, proper interface are written on top of the SWIG binder in order to facilitate the experience of the coders in their respective langages.
+The source code is written in C++ allowing to be compiled and used by higher level languages thanks to SWIG (http://www.swig.org/).
+Still, proper interface are written on top of the SWIG binder in order to facilitate the experience of the coders in their respective languages.

 You can get the online version of the paper for EZC3D here: [![DOI](https://joss.theoj.org/papers/10.21105/joss.02911/status.svg)](https://doi.org/10.21105/joss.02911)